ykl1993/cdn/intl.en-US/User Guide/Domain Names/HTTPS Acceleration/Certificate Format.md

 -   Ensure that the certificate and private key you upload match.
 -   Certificate updates take effect in 10 minutes.
 -   Private keys with passwords are not supported.

-For more certificate-related FAQs, see [More certificate questions](https://help.aliyun.com/knowledge_list/42212.html?spm=a2c4g.11186623.6.557.22pJVS).